symfony/symfony-docs/bundles.rst

 Creating a Bundle
 -----------------

-This section creates and enables a new bundle to show how simple it is to do it.
+This section creates and enables a new bundle to show there are only a few steps required.
 The new bundle is called AcmeTestBundle, where the ``Acme`` portion is just a dummy name that should be replaced by some "vendor" name that represents you or your organization (e.g. ABCTestBundle for some company named ``ABC``).